dr-jam/CameraControlExercise/README.md

 ## Stage 2 - framing with horizontal auto-scroll: `FrameAutoScrollCameraController.cs`

 In the grand tradition of [shmups](http://www.shmups.com/), this camera controller implements a frame-bound autoscroller.
-The target should be able to move inside of a box constantly moving along the positive x-axis.
+The target should be able to move inside of a box, constantly moving along the positive x-axis.
 If the target is lagging behind and is touching the left edge of the box, the target should be pushed forward by that box edge.

 Your controller should draw the frame border box when `DrawLogic` is true.